 Working Capital Loans Interest Rates

-Interest rates are also something business owners should understand before agreeing to a loan product.
-Ideally, you should aim to partner with a company that offers a competitive, low interest rate that makes the cost of borrowing nominal.
+It helps to understand interest rates for business owners, especially before agreeing to a loan product.
+Ideally, aim to partner with a company that offers a competitive, low interest rate that makes the cost of borrowing nominal.

-At Express, borrowers can enjoy rates as low as 5.9 percent, depending on the loan product.
+At Express, rates are as low as 5.9 percent, depending on the loan product.

 Short Term Working Capital

-Today, there are more ways for businesses to get short-term capital without jumping through hoops that traditional lenders require.
+Today, businesses have more options to get short-term capital without jumping through hoops that traditional lenders require.
+These loans main function is factoring in the term length.

-With these type of loans, one thing to look at is the term length.
-Generally, a term is one to nine months.
+There are direct lenders whose terms are from one to nine months.
 This gives your business the capital it needs for a specific purpose to help boost your cash flow.
+Loan amounts range from $5,000 to $150,000.

 Get Answers To The Best Type of Loan For Your Business

-See how businesses like yours benefit from an injection of cash into your operations and take the steps to grow your business.
+See how businesses similar to yours benefit from an injection of cash into your operations and take the steps to grow your business.